Ginsbourger/ginsbourger.github.io/_pages/team.md

 * [Jasmin Christen](https://www.imsv.unibe.ch/ueber_uns/personen/christen_jasmin/index_ger.html)

-In her master thesis (co-mentored with [L. Friedli](https://leafriedli.com/)) and in follow-up months, Jasmin worked on Gaussian Process models for interval-valued data with applications in chemical space exploration (collaboration with the [Reymond Group](https://gdb.unibe.ch/)).
+In her master thesis (co-mentored with [L. Friedli](https://leafriedli.com/)) and in follow-up months, Jasmin worked on Gaussian Process models for interval-valued data with applications in chemical space exploration (collab. with the [Reymond Research Group](https://gdb.unibe.ch/)).
 She then joined the Swiss National Bank as an intern.

 * [Lea Friedli](https://leafriedli.com/)